MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-2-beyond-ec2.md

 title: "Preventing Accidental Internet-Exposure of AWS Resources (Part 2: Beyond EC2)"
 ---

 There are many AWS services that do not require a VPC to make a resource public through network access.
-Here we walk through a bunch of different services and list the corresponding mitigations you need to put in place for each of them.
+Let's walk through a bunch of different services and list the corresponding mitigations you need to put in place for each of them.

 ## Additional Mitigations Required